wesleygoyette/cross_species_expression_gwas/README.md

-# Regulatory Landscapes
+# Regulatory Landscapes - CrossGenome.site

-This is a modern web application for exploring evolutionary conservation of gene regulatory landscapes across species.
+This is a modern web application for exploring evolutionary conservation of gene regulatory landscapes across species, available at **https://crossgenome.site**.
 Originally developed as an R Shiny application, it has been completely rewritten using a Python/Django backend with a React/TypeScript frontend to provide better performance, scalability, and user experience.

 ## Features